 It is university policy to begin all public events with an acknowledgment of traditional owners or a Welcome to Country.

-The official wording for all ANU Acknowledgement of Country is:
+The official wording for all ANU Acknowledgment of Country is:

 We acknowledge and celebrate the First Australians on whose traditional lands we meet and work, and whose cultures are among the oldest continuing cultures in human history.